 One of the most widely used products in skin care products is petrolatum, also known as petroleum jelly.
 Petroleum jelly works by coating the skin and preventing moisture loss; it is not itself a moisturizer.
-A by-product of the oil industry, I prefer to use alternatives to petroleum jelly to soften my skin.
+Because it is a by-product of the oil industry, I prefer to use alternatives to petroleum jelly to soften my skin.

 As I said in a previous post on alternatives to petroleum jelly: